unofficialdxnny/Gmail-Cleaner/README.md

-# clean-mail
+# Gmail-Cleaner
-Clean your mail service inbox from thousands of emails to no emails in no time.
+Have a clean gmail suite in no time.